anaconda/intel-green-ai/README.md

 $ sudo modprobe processor_thermal_rapl
 ```

-To verify that all went well, we should now be able to see listed the `powercap` folder under `/sys/class/`:
+To verify that all went well, we should now be able to see listed the `powercap` folder under the `/sys/class/` folder:

 ```shell
 $ ls /sys/class/powercap/
 intel-rapl  intel-rapl:0  intel-rapl:0:0  intel-rapl:1  intel-rapl:1:0
 ```

 That's all!
 Well done! 🎉 This was the hardest part.
-The rest from now on will be _piece of cake_.
+From now on, the rest will be _piece of cake_, I promise.

 #### Tool to monitor energy consumption